medizininformatik-initiative/mii-process-feasibility/codex-processes-docker-test-setup/README.md

 resolver, which will resolve the host `zars` to localhost.
 An alternative would be to create an entry in your `/etc/hosts`.
 The next line in the command is about Client and CA Certificates.

-After that, you can start the ZARS Business Process Engine:
+After that, you can start the ZARS Business Process Engine in a separate terminal:

 ```sh
 docker-compose up zars-bpe-app